What is a Bachelor of Arts in Business Administration?

 • In this course, students will study and apply alternative theories, models and strategies for creating and managing organizational change.
 The effectiveness of management tools in initiating problem solving and decision making to bring about change within organizations is evaluated.

 • This course encompasses fundamental financial concepts and analysis.
 Students will learn to evaluate the financial performance of a company and analyze key financial ratios.
 The course will enable students to calculate the present and future value of assets using the concept of the time value of money.
 Additionally, the course will cover the value and risk of companies, the relationship between risk and return, and the meaning of the weighted average cost of capital.
 The course is designed to equip students with the technological and analytical tools they need to help businesses make sound financial decisions.
-Prerequisites: ACC 205 or ACC 208 or ACC 281 and fulfillment of the Quantitative Reasoning Core Competency.
+Prerequisites: ACC 201 or ACC 205 or ACC 208 or ACC 281 and fulfillment of the Quantitative Reasoning Core Competency.
 (Equivalent to BUS 320.)

 4